caoimhejyoti/work-day-scheduler/README.md

 To develop and practise my jquery skills.

 ### What problem does it solve?
+This app allows the user to easily plan thier schedules and organise the day ahead of them.

 ### What did you learn?
 1. Learnt how to select specific parts of an element id